Elizabeth Taber Library

 The SAILS Network

 The Elizabeth Taber Library is a member of the SAILS library network, a group of over 60 libraries in southern Massachusetts linked by a common computer database, a “computerized card catalog”.
-Your library card gives you access to materials in any library in the network, as well as its on-line databases.
+Your library card gives you access to materials in any library in the network, as well as its online databases.

 Library Card